VIEW OUR PROGRAM

 HOW TO APPLY FOR THE M.S.
 DEGREE

-Please note that the application process for the Communication Sciences and Disorders M.S. program requires applicants to apply in two places: the CSDCAS Application system and the GSU Graduate Application system.
+Please note that the application process for the Communication Sciences and Disorders M.S. program requires applicants to apply in two places: the CSDCAS Application system and the GSU/CAS-Liaison Application system.

 Please review our Frequently Asked Questions for any inquiries you may have.